adamschonewille/phys408OpticalCavity/LabNotebook.md

 *For finding the piezo calibration the free spectral range was found as the difference in time between periodic peaks.
 This allowed us to calculate the calibration constant.
 Also seen here is the ramp voltage that was recorded, which should range from 0 V to 47.8 V but instead varies from -0.1 V to 0.92 V. Because of this the ramp data was not used and a new linear line was used based off the recorded applied voltage*

 ![FT Analysis method](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/20180312-FT-15cmRawData.jpg)
 *We chose to try to find the periodicity of the the graph by taking the fast fourier transform (FFT) of the data and finding the fundamental frequencies.
-For the first graph we found that the frequency found was .*
+For the first graph we found that the frequency found was 480 Hz and was comparable to the measured frequency of 476 Hz.
+We went against this method however because the resolution in frequencies was very broad and gave us very little variability.*